 The caramel layer makes this dessert even more delicious.
 As mentioned before, I will give you a second (healthier) option in the recipe notes.
 The third layer is just melted dairy-free chocolate which means it’s really easy to make!

 I prefer to store these caramel chocolate bars in the freezer and once I have those sweet cravings I take one out and let it thaw for about 20 minutes.
-Eating just one of these bite-sized caramel brownies will satisfy my tastebuds!
+Eating just one of these bite-sized caramel brownies will satisfy my taste buds!

-These Caramel Brownie Bites are:
+These Caramel Chocolate Brownies are:

 - Great as dessert or snack